-However, as a vehicle is driven, it can be common for a small layer of dust to build on the sensor wire, insulating it from the airflow, potentially leading to under-fuelling at lower road speeds.
+However, as a vehicle is driven, it is common for a small layer of dust or oil to build on the sensor wire, insulating it from the airflow, potentially leading to under-fuelling at lower road speeds.
 Due to the sensitivity of the component, physically touching the sensor may lead to damage, whilst some cleaning products may leave a residue, potentially compounding the issue.
-That’s where this CRC Mass Air Flow Sensor Cleaner can offer a brilliant solution.
+That is where this CRC Mass Air Flow Sensor Cleaner can offer a brilliant solution.